Georges Limbour: Work

 Little of Limbour's work has so far appeared in English.
-Some of the short stories have been translated, these include: 'The Polar Child' (1922), 'The Lacashire Actor' (1923), 'Glass Eyes' (1924), and 'The Panorama' (1935), 'The Hand of Fatima' (1929), 'The White Dog' (1953), and three 'African Tales' (1968.
+Some of the short stories have been translated, these include: 'The Polar Child' (1922), 'The Lancashire Actor' (1923), 'Glass Eyes' (1924), and 'The Panorama' (1935), 'The Hand of Fatima' (1929), 'The White Dog' (1953), and three 'African Tales' (1968).
 An essay, 'Aeschylus, Carnival and the Civilised', published in Documents, II.2 (1930) is also available in English translation.

 From 1944 on Limbour wrote innumerable essays, catalogue introductions and reviews about art, as well as books on Masson and Dubuffet.
 In 1943 Limbour took the writer and critic Jean Paulhan to the studio of Jean Dubuffet, whose work was then unknown.
 This meeting was a decisive moment in Dubuffet's career.
 Paulhan introduced Dubuffet to the gallery owner René Drouin, and the artist had his first public show the following year.